marioy47/blog-posts/ansible-introduction-for-developers/index.md

 ### Coping and parsing a template

-You can also create files with variables inside them that get parsed after uploading them.
+You can also create files with variables inside them that get parsed after uploading them with the [`template`](https://docs.ansible.com/ansible/latest/modules/template_module.html) module.

 ```bash
 # Create the template